 Nutrition is more than 50% of what it takes to lose weight and change your body.
 How many times a day do you workout?
-How many times a day do you put food or drink into your body?... a lot more.
-Everyone is motivated by results, and the fastest way to get the results you want is by locking down your nutrition from the get go.
+How many times a day do you put food or drinks into your body?
+A lot more.
+Everyone is motivated by results, and the fastest way to get results is by locking down your nutrition from the get go.
 Period.

-This nutrition plan is lower in carbs, but higher in nutrient-dense foods.
-It's not easy going lower in carbs, but the results are worth it.

-If you are a vegetarian, you will need to get your protein from different carbs and grains.
-If you are not sure, you should read a book on vegetarian cooking to know what carbs to combine to get a complete protein e.g., rice and beans or humus made with garbanzo beans and tahini seed paste.
+This nutrition guide is lower in carbohydrates, but higher in nutrient-dense foods.
+If you're vegetarian, make sure you get your protein from different carbohydrates and grains.
+If you are not sure, read a book on vegetarian cooking to know what carbhohydrates to combine to get a complete protein e.g., rice and beans or humus made with garbanzo beans and tahini seed paste.

-I talk about being emotionally connected; being connected inside to why you're on this journey.
-What you should not be emotionally connected to is food.
-Over the next week, I'm going to ask you start looking at food as fuel, as a means to getting results.
+I talk about being emotionally connected; being connected inside to why you're doing this Challenge.
+You don't need to have an emotional connection to food.
+Over this Challenge, I'm going to ask you start looking at food as fuel, as a means to getting results.

 To change your body, it starts from within, including what you put in your body.
-To reach your goals, it takes my workouts and a solid nutrition plan, not one or the other.
+To reach your goals, it takes my workouts and a solid nutrition mindset, not one or the other.

-I've created this manual to help you with your nutrition while on this journey.
+I've created this guide to help you with your nutrition throughout the 30 days.
 Please take some time beforehand to go over the information here.

-I'm looking forward to kicking ass and getting results with you over the next week.
+I'm looking forward to kicking ass and getting results with you!